ONLINE HELP

 WEBDEV - Server code Additional masks In WEBDEV, you also have the ability to select HTML 5 input masks.
 These input masks allow you to use the HTML 5 checks to validate the input.

-Caution: These masks are not supported by all browsers and they may behave differently depending on the browser used.
+Please note: These masks are not supported by all browsers, and their operation may differ depending on the browser used.

 The following HTML 5 input masks are available: